SEND Information Report

 Our Lady of Lourdes is a Catholic Primary School in the village of Rottingdean, three miles East of Brighton.
 It serves the two Catholic parishes of Rottingdean with Woodingdean and Peacehaven, and works closely with the seven other Catholic schools in the Diocese.
 The catchment area stretches from Brighton into East Sussex.

 Opened in 1969, it is a two storey building with two playgrounds and seven classes from Reception to Year 6.
 The school is part of the Deans Cluster partnership working closely with the six other schools in the group, providing a mix of primary, secondary, faith and special school experience.
-In the last two years the school has been extensively refurbished inside and out with new enlarged classrooms, external play areas and expansion into the outside wildlife area.
-The Reception class is the last one to have been remodelled and revitalised,
+In recent years the school has been extensively refurbished inside and out with new enlarged classrooms, external play areas and expansion into the outside wildlife area.
+We continue to look as to how we can continue to improve our surroundings.
+The conversion of one of our classrooms into our ‘Nest’ space to support children’s learning is our latest intervention which gets up and running this year.
+The Reception class is the last one to have been remodelled and revitalised.

 What specialist services and expertise are available at or accessed by the school?